Information provided by our Careers & Employability Service:Janet, our Careers Adviser for BEd (Hons) Primary (all specialisms), says:

 “As a general rule there are more jobs available for Newly Qualified Teachers (NQT’s) in towns and cities than in rural areas.
 This is a very competitive field so it helps to be flexible in terms of location when looking for a teaching post, especially for your first job.

-Visit the Plymouth University Employability service website for more information on any of these areas, or call in to see the Careers & Employability Team in Gateway in the Roland Levinsky Building.
+Visit the University of Plymouth Employability service website for more information on any of these areas, or call in to see the Careers & Employability Team in Gateway in the Roland Levinsky Building.

 Skills you can develop during this course include: